bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 If the RC [requested multiple access tokens](#request-resource-multiple), the AS MUST NOT respond with a single access token structure.

+[[ Editor's note: There has been interest in describing a way for the AS to tell the client both how and where to use the token.
+This kind of directed access token could allow for some interesting deployment patterns where the client doesn't know much]]

 ### Multiple Access Tokens {#response-token-multiple}